Academics

 • Grade 6

+As independent learners, sixth graders are encouraged to manage their classroom responsibilities and allot time and dedication to homework.
 Group activities like the two-night trip to Savannah in the spring combine sixth graders’ growing academic and social skills.
 Students and teachers step back in time as they explore museums, military forts, beautiful downtown Savannah, and more.

 • Grade 7

-At the start of seventh grade, each student is issued a Chromebook for school and home, encouraging their continued safe and responsible use of technology.
-In addition to their cyber responsibility, seventh graders take on increased accountability for their school work and accept leadership roles in service, athletics, and fine arts.
+Seventh graders take on increased accountability for their school work and accept leadership roles in service, athletics, and fine arts.
 They participate on Athens Academy athletic teams, perform in the annual Middle School play, and attend their first Middle School dances.

 • Grade 8